microsoft/azure-shortcuts-for-java/README.md

 *ARM*: import from the `com.microsoft.azure.shortcuts.resources.*` packages

-Networks as a map, indexed by resource id:
+All networks in a subscription, as a map indexed by resource id:

 ```java
 Map<String, Network> networks = azure.networks().list();